We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 Note: In Japanese, this is Bushi, as in Bushido.

-It's really a wish that a new door leading to peace and prosperity could be opened to mankind.
+It's a wish that a new door leading to peace and prosperity could be opened to mankind.

 Character and word breakdown: